 This section discusses business transformation initiatives that will complement the implementation of new systems.
-These initiatives were refined and prioritized over the course of a series of interviews and working sessions with Finance and Procurement experts from 15 agencies.
-These eight initiatives offer business value that will require, or would be greatly supported by, the improved access to data and technical functionality resulting from the implementation of new systems, namely:
+These initiatives were refined and prioritized over the course of a series of interviews and working sessions with Finance, Procurement, Budget and HR/Payroll experts from several agencies.
+These initiatives offer business value that will require, or would be greatly supported by, the improved access to data and technical functionality resulting from the implementation of new systems.
+The list provided below will continue to be refined through version 3.

-- Assess the Ability to Intercept/Offset Delinquent Debt - Define and Implement Procurement Key Performance Indicators - Launch Finance Community of Practice - Launch Grants Management Community of Practice - Launch Solicitation Processes Community of Practice - Launch Supplier Relationship Management Community of Practice - Launch Non-Tax Revenue Community of Practice - Launch Indirect Cost Allocation Community of Practice
+- Assess Opportunities to Simplify and Improve Budget Processes - Review HR/Payroll Statute and Business Processes - Assess the Feasibility for Creating a Center of Excellence for HR/Payroll - Assess the Ability to Intercept/Offset Delinquent Debt - Define and Implement Procurement Key Performance Indicators - Launch Finance Readiness Workgroup - Launch Grants Management Workgroup - Launch Enterprise Solicitation Processes Workgroup - Launch Supplier Relationship Management Workgroup - Launch Non-Tax Revenue Workgroup - Launch Indirect Cost Allocation Review Workgroup